 - No foreign transaction fees

-Cardmembers earn a One-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.
+Cardmembers earn a enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 That bonus is worth $500 that can be used toward travel.
-The card has an annual fee of $0 intro for first year; $95 after that.
+The card has an annual fee of $95.

 Points can be used to pay for travel booked on the website or app of any airline, hotel, rental cars and more using the Purchase Eraser feature, which gives you an account credit for what you spend.
 You can book travel with your miles at capitalone.com or at the Rewards Center at 800-228-3001.
 You can also redeem your points for a check, an account credit or gift cards, or transfer your miles to 14 airline loyalty programs.